Internet-Draft OAuth Mission Expansion August 2026

 4. The Expansion Request

-A client initiates an expansion exactly as it creates any Mission: it submits a Mission Intent through a Pushed Authorization Request ([RFC9126]) using the mission_intent request parameter, per [I-D.draft-mcguinness-oauth-mission].
-The Mission Intent describes the broadened task: it carries the goal, resources, constraints, and controls the successor needs, including the authority the denied action required.
+REQUIRED.
+The successor's Mission Intent Submission envelope, per [I-D.draft-mcguinness-oauth-mission]: its intent is the successor's Mission Intent, and its OPTIONAL evidence array carries Intent Submission Evidence under that profile's dispatch, refusal, and never-authority rules.
+The Intent describes the broadened task: the goal, resources, constraints, and controls the successor needs, including the authority the denied action required.
 The Mission Issuer derives the successor's Authority Set from this Intent and bounds it by policy exactly as for any Mission; this document adds no authority-derivation rule.

 predecessor: